HaithamKhedr/Behavioural-Cloning/README.md

 # Data Collection

-The data was collected using Udacity Simulator which samples the video @10 Hz and record each frame from 3 different cameras together with the steering angle and the throttle (only the center camera was used here).I recorded 14,256 frame to use as my dataset for training and validation.Examples of the recorded images from the center camera are shown below
+The data was collected using Udacity Simulator which samples the video @10 Hz and record each frame from 3 different cameras together with the steering angle and the throttle (only the center camera was used here).I recorded 14,256 frame to use as my dataset for training and validation.Data collection was the most important part of this project.I basically drove the car for 2 laps with the car at the center of the road, and 1 lap recovering from wrong directions.After that I recorded more data at road curves and more recovery samples which the model didn't predict correctly at first.Examples of the recorded images from the center camera are shown below

 ![alt text] (/images/center_2016_12_15_10_43_27_207.jpg)
 ![alt text] (/images/center_2016_12_15_10_43_27_629.jpg)